-Making technology both convenient and secure is a problem we deal with daily.
-We make trade-offs and use techniques that we hope strike an appropriate balance.
+Making technology convenient and secure is a problem we deal with daily.
+We make trade-offs and use techniques to hopefully strike an appropriate balance.

 I hear regularly from people frantically trying to access important, sentimental, or critical data that a recently deceased or incapacitated friend or family member has locked up tightly.